ecomfe/grapher.js/doc/doc.md

 <div class="preview" data-code="code-quick-start"></div>

+## Browser Support

+Grapher.js can run in almost all mordern browerers on PC and mobile.
+In the environment with WebGL support, it will use WebGL to render all the 3D objects, which is fast.
+If the browser doesn't support WebGL, for example browsers in Android and IE9, 10.
+It will try to use canvas to render  the 3d objects, which of cause, will be much more slower.
+But for most cases, performance will not be an issue.

 ## Surface Graph

 Surface graph is a graph visualizing equation `z = f(x, y)`.
 In which z defines the height of  surface over an underlying `(x, y)` grid.
 In the previous example this eaquation is `z = sin(x) + sin(y)`.